cipherguard/go-cipherguard-cli/README.md

-# go-passbolt-cli
+# go-cipherguard-cli
-A CLI tool to interact with Passbolt, an Open source Password Manager for teams.
+A CLI tool to interact with Cipherguard, an Open source Password Manager for teams.

-If you want to do something more complicated: [this Go Module](https://github.com/passbolt/go-passbolt) to Interact with Passbolt from Go might intrest you.
+If you want to do something more complicated: [this Go Module](https://github.com/khulnasoft/go-cipherguard) to Interact with Cipherguard from Go might intrest you.

-Disclaimer: This project is community driven and not associated with Passbolt SA
+Disclaimer: This project is community driven and not associated with Cipherguard SA
 # Install

 ## Via Package (Prefered):